vaibhavnsut7/Falcon-Assignment/README.md

 4. Numpy
 5. matplotlib.pyplot(used in Plotting graphs,bars)

-This project runs on jupyter Notebook
+This project runs on jupyter Notebook.